Review of: Lawrence W. Nichols, Liesbeth De Belie and Pieter Biesboer, Frans Hals portraits: A family reunion, Brussels [Hirmer] 2018

 33 See, for instance: A. van Suchtelen and Q. Buvelot (eds.), Genre paintings in the Mauritshuis, Zwolle 2016.
 P. Noble, S. Meloni, C. Pottasch and E. Runia (eds.), Bewaard voor de eeuwigheid: conservering, restauratie en materiaaltechnisch onderzoek in het Mauritshuis, Zwolle 2008.
 See also, the museum’s In-Focus publications, especially those published under the direction of Frits Duparc, from 1991-2007, and later under Emilie E.S.
 Gordenker, from 2008-2019; both linked such technical research to exhibitions.

-J. Bezold, 'Review of: Frans Hals portraits: A family reunion', Oud Holland Online Reviews, December 2020.
+John Bezold, 'Review of: Frans Hals portraits: A family reunion', Oud Holland Reviews, December 2020.